Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 Belong to：MeariMessageInfo
 ```
 ```
-Note: The alarm message of the device, once pulled by the owner of the device, the server will delete the message, so it needs to be saved locally.
-If the person being shared pulls the alarm message of the device, the server will not delete it.
-Pay attention to the owner and being shared here.
-The difference between people
+Note: Once the alarm message is pulled by the owner of the device, the server will delete the message, so it needs to be saved locally.
+If the user being shared pulls the alarm message of the device, the server will not delete it.
+Pay attention to the difference of the owner and the shared user.
 ```
 ## 10.1 Get whether all devices have messages